ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

   - The Capacity & Utilization Data Collector performs the actual collection of capacity and utilization data.
 This role has a dedicated worker, and there can be more than one server with this role in a zone.

-  - The Capacity & Utilization Data Processor processes all of the data that is collected, allowing {{ site.data.product.title }} to create charts.
+  - The Capacity & Utilization Data Processor processes all of the data that is collected, allowing {{ site.data.product.title_short }} to create charts.
 This role has a dedicated worker, and there can be more than one server with this role in a zone.

 ### Assigning the Capacity and Utilization Server Roles